Updated November 07, 2023

-Figure 6: Autogenerate Shading Intervals Dialogue Box
+Figure 6: Autogenerate Shading Intervals Dialog Box

 Notice that there are 10 Shading ranges created.
 In this example only Slope is used.
 Try some of the other shading attributes to see what they do.
 They will not be explained in this example.

-Figure 7: Tin Shading Options Dialogue
+Figure 7: Tin Shading Options Dialog